Overview of Hemp-Derived CBD Compliance

 While a small path to accessing this American-grown superfood thus became available, it wasn’t until an August 2016 issuance of a Statement of Principles by the USDA (also co-signed by DOJ/DEA and HHS/FDA) that federal agencies had a legal basis for the broad federal acceptance of hemp.
 Recent clarification has removed most of the legal questions about the movement of hemp and hemp-derived products over state and international lines.

 Kentucky’s leadership in hemp reform, stemming from its long history as the dominant American supplier of hemp products, has ensured that Kentucky’s farmers and processors are in the vanguard of this re-emerging agricultural commodity.

-Kentucky grown hemp enjoys the clarity of rules designed to regulate the agricultural production of a re-purposed crop in a jurisdiction famous for its farmers and its hemp.
-GenCanna™ is proud to have a successful history and relationship with the Kentucky Department of Agriculture, of instituting our head office at our Hemp Research Campus in Winchester, KY, and in becoming the first recipient of a multiyear production permit.
+Kentucky-grown hemp enjoys the clarity of rules designed to regulate the agricultural production of a re-purposed crop in a jurisdiction famous for its farmers and its hemp.
+GenCanna™ is proud of having a successful history and relationship with the Kentucky Department of Agriculture, instituting our head office at our Hemp Research Campus in Winchester, KY, and becoming the first recipient of a multiyear production permit.

 Legality of GenCanna™ Hemp & CBD products by Year:

 All cannabis, including hemp, is not federally approved, regulated, or lawful except under DEA license as a Schedule 1 drug agricultural commodity (i.e., food).

 Hemp imports of material sourced from stalk and seed only had increased materially since a 2004 9th Circuit ruling where HIA won the right to import hemp products, expressly omitting inclusion of the hemp flower.